fengmaggieh/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python 3 because this is the latest and recommended version for the pre-work and upcoming class.
+Python 2 is being phased by 2020 and cannot be used for Software development.
+Python 3 has more features and better compatibility.
+That's why I prefer Python 3.

 ### Q2.
 Which Python Version Installed